 6. Manage Your Deductible

-Typically if you have a higher deductible you will have a lower premium, but you will have to pay more out-of-pocket in the event you have to file a flood claim.
+If you have a higher deductible, you will have a lower premium, but you will have to pay more out-of-pocket if you have to file a flood claim.
 In contrast, lower deductibles mean you will have a higher premium, but your out-of-pocket expenses will be moderate.

 7. Consider Purchasing Flood Insurance From A Private Insurer